Berg0162/simcline/FTMS Enabled/README.md

 + Pair your devices

 # Dual Processor use with ESP32
 One of the advantages of the ESP32 platform is the fact that the ESP32 WROOM processor has two cores.
 This makes it possible to precisely balance the load of a program over 2 processor cores.
 With the Simcline this is particular usefull for the motor control of the actuator.
 During operation Zwift sends from time to time new settings, and one of these is the grade value (road inclination in degrees).
 The program translates the grade to a level that should be reached by the actuator to simulate exactly the road grade that was received from Zwift.
-However, the actuator can only be switched to move up, move down or stop.
-After a having set the actuator to move (up or down), the program has to check continuously if the actuator has reached the desired level by reading its position with the help of the Time-Of-Flight sensor and act accordingly.
+However, the actuator can only be switched to <b>move up</b>, <b>move down</b> or <b>stop</b>.
+After  having set the actuator to move (up or down), the program has to check continuously if the actuator has reached the desired level by reading its position with the help of the Time-Of-Flight sensor and act accordingly.
 Meanwhile the trainer sends your cycling data and the Zwift app has to confirm the receipt of these data.
 The data sent by Zwift has also to be tranferred to the trainer and also the trainer has to confirm the receipt.
 Being a MITM means handling a lot of BLE traffic and it does not allow for mistakes!
-The load of the Simcline program itself, the BLE handling and the time consuming control of the actuator is balanced over 2 processor cores on the ESP32 platform.
+The load of the Simcline program itself, the BLE handling and the critical control of the actuator is balanced over 2 processor cores on the ESP32 platform.
 The following code snippets show how this is achieved for controlling the actuator motor.
 To avoid conflicts during variable updates (i.c.
-TargetPosition) a Binary Semaphore scheme is applied to protect task shared variables during an update.
+TargetPosition) a Binary Semaphore scheme is applied to protect <b>task shared variables</b> during an update.<br>

 At the start the major players are defined
 ```C++
 .